 If it's now time for a credit repair and you want to save a bit of money, get a money-back guarantee and don't mind few educational materials at your fingertips then The Credit People could be for you.

-The Credit People started up in 2001 and has since helped over one hundred thousand people to improve their credit ratings.
+The Credit People started up in 2001 and has since helped over one hundred thousand people to improve their credit ratings, making it one of the best credit repair services.
 Since this has very little risk, because of that money-back guarantee, this is a service for anyone unsure but willing to give credit repair a try.

 The company will use a team of credit experts to analyze your credit situation before identifying issues and formulating a plan to challenge those issues.
 The result should be a series of bad credit points being removed so your history looks better and your score goes up.